IIIF/api/source/presentation/4.0/model.md

 #### Audio Emitters
 {: #AudioEmitters}

 Audio is supported through the use of Audio Emitter resources annotated into Scenes, in the same way that light is emitted from the various subclasses of Light.
+AudioEmitter is also an abstract class, and thus _MUST NOT_ be directly instantiated.

 As the audio content must come from an audio resource, the Audio Emitter classes are subclasses of SpecificResource.
 Note that the `source` of the Audio could be a Timeline, or could be further constrained with additional specifiers as to start point, end point or other transformations.